-Catherine Angus is a partner with Western Management Consultants.
-She has over 20 years of consulting experience delivering strategy, leadership, and transformation services across a diverse set of sectors.
+Catherine Angus is the founding partner of Catalyst Advisory Consulting.
+She has over 20 years of experience in management consulting delivering strategic planning, project advisory and HR services across a diverse set of sectors.
 Helping organizations amplify their impact in the community is a real focus for Catherine, both in her professional and volunteer pursuits.
 Having worked with, and served on, a number of not-for-profit boards, Catherine holds the Institute of Corporate Directors designation (ICD.D).
 She has a multi-disciplinary education, with a BSc and BPHE from Queen’s University, MBA from the University of Calgary, and a Certified Management Consultant (CMC) designation.

 Christie Campbell is an experienced commercial lawyer and litigator.
 In her current role as legal counsel at MEC, she provides advice at the intersection of the outdoors and the law on a daily basis.
 In her prior work as a litigator at two national law firms, Christie gained a broad range of legal experience and a healthy respect for risk management.
 Originally from Ontario, Christie moved to Vancouver in 2019 after completing a 3,000 km hike in New Zealand.
 She can be found in the mountains most weekends, climbing, hiking, or skiing.
 After two winters in the Coast Mountains, including her first season of backcountry skiing, Christie has gained a strong appreciation for the work of Avalanche Canada, and the role the organization plays in keeping our community safe.